yangchiu/bot/milestone-action/README.md

 # Get milestone javascript action

-Get milestone object from milestone name
+Get milestone object from milestone name, if the milestone doesn't exist, it would be created automatically.

 ## Inputs